 |76 – 144 sq ft||36-42 in|

 |225 – 400 sq ft||50-54 in|

 I assure you, it is totally worth it.
-And if you’re not sure if it is going to winterize well you can always use a portable one.
+And if you’re not sure if it will winterize well, you can always use a portable one.
 More about fans and lighting design you’ll find in my Beginners Guide to Outdoor Kitchen Design.

-Last, but not least, the thing is to add sockets to your design.
-If you’re really going to cook outside a blender or other powered by electricity tool may become handy.
+Last but not least, the thing is to add sockets to your design.
+If you’re really going to cook outside, a blender or other powered by an electricity tool may become handy.

 Close to house location makes picking finishes much easier, as choices are limited.
 Why is it so?
-The design of an outdoor kitchen located on a patio has to correspond with the house exterior well, both with the color scheme used, and materials.
+The outdoor kitchen design located on a patio has to correspond with the house exterior well, both with the color scheme used and materials.